volcengine/verl/docs/advance/rollout_corr.md

 ## Overview

-Rollout Importance Sampling corrects for distribution mismatch between:
+Rollout Correction addresses distribution mismatch between:
 - **Rollout policy**: e.g., vLLM with BFloat16
 - **Training policy**: e.g., FSDP with FP32

 This mismatch can lead to biased gradient estimates and unstable training.
-Rollout IS applies importance sampling weights to correct these biases.
+Rollout Correction uses importance sampling (IS) weights and rejection sampling (RS) to correct these biases.

 ### Key Design Principle: Separation of IS Weights and Rejection Sampling